Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have a 4.38 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).

-- In his most recent time out on Saturday against the Detroit Tigers, the righty went 4 2/3 innings, allowing four earned runs while surrendering nine hits.
+- The righty's most recent appearance was on Sunday against the Detroit Tigers, when he went 4 2/3 innings, surrendering two earned runs while allowing three hits.

-- In 20 games this season, the 24-year-old has amassed an ERA of 3.81, with 7.6 strikeouts per nine innings.
-Opponents are batting .257 against him.
+- In 23 games this season, the 27-year-old has put up a 3.70 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.